cornejobarraza/expo-libvlc-player/README.md

 ### Player props

-The `VLCPlayerView` extends React Native `ViewProps` and implements its own:
+The `LibVlcPlayerView` extends React Native `ViewProps` and implements its own:

 | Prop               | Description                                                                                       | Default  |
 | ------------------ | ------------------------------------------------------------------------------------------------- | -------- |